 How do you feel when you sit in front of a security camera?
 For most people, it causes a sense of discomfort.
 The thought of being watched, whether you truly are or not, is unsettling.
 Home security cameras provide peace of mind, but they can also be uncomfortable — and for good reason.

-Numerous incidents have proven that smart home security devices are vulnerable without proper precautions.
-Two-factor authentication and proper password practices make it significantly harder for someone to gain access to your home security camera without permission, but the risk of hackers is always present.
+Numerous incidents have proven that smart home security devices are vulnerable in the absence of proper precautions.
+Two-factor authentication and recommended password practices make it significantly harder for someone to gain access to your home security camera without permission, but the risk of hackers is always present.
 Someone could watch you through the lens of your security camera, unless you remove the lens.

 Xandar Kardian is a CES Innovation Award Recipient.
 The company focuses on radar-based technology that can render modern motion detectors all but obsolete.
 More importantly, it could potentially shape the future of privacy within the smart home.

 Improved security with less motion

 Motion sensors aren’t incredibly sensitive.
 A small amount of motion won’t trigger it.
 Think about it: Hotels often use motion sensors to trigger the lights in a bathroom.
 If you’ve ever been in a hotel and taken a long shower, the bathroom light will often go off — and the sensor is outside the shower, so you’re stuck in the dark until you step out.